Animorphs: American editions

 The books in the series' final arc, beginning with the 45th book, The Revelation had yet another treatment applied to the cover, a variation on the new metallic style; the change affected only the main 'Animorphs' logo: instead of consisting of white letters superimposed on a metallic, colored background, the last ten books featured a logo with colored letters over a dark grey background, in contrast with the white logo background from the series' "opening arc".
 The final book, #54 The Beginning had a unique cover style, with the logo consisting of a glowing outline.

 Every book featured an introduction to the series on the back cover, in the voice of Jake, one of the Animorphs.

 We can't tell you who we are.
 Or where we live.
 It's too risky, and we've got to be careful.
 Really careful.
 So we don't trust anyone.
 Because if they find us... well, we just won't let them find us.

 The thing you should know is that everyone is in really big trouble.
 Yeah.
 Even you.

 As of book 51, The Absolute, the introduction read as follows:

 Here's the deal these days: They know exactly who we are.
 They know exactly where we live.
 We've got a few secrets left, and we're gonna use them.
 But just know that the end is coming.
 And we don't know how much longer we can do this.
 How much longer can we fight.

 What about you?
 Where will you be when it ends?
 Think about it.
 Think hard.
 Because the countdown has already begun...

 In addition to this text, each book also carried an introduction, or teaser, to its own storyline.

 Another feature of the books was a flipbook composed of the bottom right-hand corners of all of the book's pages.
 A step of the cover morph was printed on each page, less than an inch tall, in black-and-white.
 When the pages were flipped from front to back, the narrating Animorph could be seen morphing into the animal.

+2011 rereleases

+In 2010, Scholastic announced plans to re-release the series with new lenticular covers and updated pop culture references.
+The re-release lasted from May 2011 to September 2012, ending after #8: The Alien due to tepid sales.
+These did not feature the flipbooks seen in the original run, likely due to different models being used for the covers.

+2026 rereleases

+In 2026, the first three books in the series were reprinted with new covers.
+These use the text from the 2011 versions, and do not feature the original run's flipbooks.